WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 In this block, Students learn how to collaborate in an agile development team with distributed VCS and specified workflows.

-### 2. Advanced Versioning & Intro Java
+### Introduction to OOP & Java

 #### What will Students learn?

-* How to deal with conflicts in software development projects?
-* Setup a modern Java environment with Git, GitLab, IntelliJ and Gradle
+* Concepts of Object-Oriented Programming
 * Get to know Java, JDK, Algorithms & Data Structures in the Standard Libraries

 #### How will Students learn?